Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

-Digital (or technical) sovereignty highlights the importance and means of being able to make technical sourcing and design decisions based on local law, norms, and values.
-In France, digital sovereignty is implicitly highlighted as a policy goal through the Digital Republic law, which states that administrations shall ensure that their information systems remain under control, sustainable, and independent~\citep{loi2016}.
+Digital (or technical) sovereignty highlights the importance and means of making technical sourcing and design decisions in line with local law, norms, and values.
+In France, digital sovereignty is implicitly highlighted as a policy goal through the Digital Republic law, which states that administrations shall ensure that their information systems remain under control, sustainable, and independent~\cite{loi2016}.

-In Sweden, digital sovereignty is also implicitly mentioned in several PSO-specific policies~\citep{digg2022policy, forsakringskassan2019riktlinje}.
-The general discourse on the topic, however, has received much attention in general debates regarding cloud and data management. eSam, a national collaboration between 30+ PSOs, is, for example, driving an investigation into possible communication and collaboration tools allowing for hosting and data management in line with European legislation in the area~\citep{esam2022råd}.
-Private vendors have now initiated packaging of services based on different OSS-based solutions such as Nextcloud for document management, Element for chat, and Jitsi for video conferencing.
-The Swedish Insurance Agency and Tax Agency are also investigating a public sector alternative for the corresponding solutions.
+In Sweden, digital sovereignty is also implicitly mentioned in several PSO-specific policies~\cite{digg2022policy, forsakringskassan2019riktlinje}.
+The general discourse on the topic, however, has received significant attention in debates on cloud and data management. eSam, a national collaboration between 30+ PSOs, is, for example, driving an investigation into possible communication and collaboration tools allowing for hosting and data management in line with European legislation in the area~\cite{esam2022råd}.
+Private vendors have now begun packaging services based on different OSS solutions, such as Nextcloud for document management, Element for chat, and Jitsi for video conferencing.
+The Swedish Insurance Agency and the Tax Agency are also investigating a public-sector alternative for the corresponding solutions.
 Looking beyond the surveyed countries, Germany also provides a similar example through the development of their OpenDesk solution, a compilation of OSS-based solutions aiming to provide a sovereign option to the desk suite for civil servants, including the collaboration and communication tools surveyed and implemented in Sweden.

-Communication is also an important area in Luxembourg, where digital sovereignty has been invoked as a rationale for specific initiatives such as the development of LuxChat, an OSS instant messaging service developed for the public sector in partnership with an ecosystem of several providers to safeguard the proper use of data~\citep{luxgov2018policy}.
+Communication is also an important area in Luxembourg, where digital sovereignty has been invoked as a rationale for specific initiatives, such as the development of LuxChat, an OSS instant messaging service for the public sector developed in partnership with an ecosystem of several providers to safeguard the proper use of data~\cite{luxgov2018policy}.
 In France, a corresponding alternative is developed through the Tchapp project.